 Store your pearls in a soft pouch or in a fabric-lined divided container.
 We don't want them to be scratched by the precious metal components of other jewelry, such as earring posts or prongs.
 Each necklace should be kept in its own pouch.
 Ideally, earrings should be separated from each other.
 Once nacre is scratched, it can never be restored to its original luster.

 PEARLS GO ON LAST

 Hairspray and perfumes contain alcohol, which attacks a pearl's nacre.
 Once alcohol evaporates, it no longer presents a danger to pearls.
-So when you are dressing, apply all of your makeup, scents, and hair products first, with fine jewelry going on last, after everything is dry.
+When you are dressing, apply all of your makeup, scents, and hair products first, with fine jewelry going on last, after everything is dry.
 This is especially relevant with pearls.

 AT THE END OF THE DAY

 Don't sleep in pearl jewelry.
 Before going to bed, remove your pearls and give them a gentle wipe using a soft cloth. such as flannel.
 This will remove skin oils and help maintain their luster.
 Then store them in a soft place.
 Plastic bags are convenient, but not a good choice for pearl jewelry because they are not absorbent.
 A fabric or suede bag is a better option.
 Don't expose pearls to excessive heat or cold.

 NO PEARL STUDS IN THE SHOWER PLEASE